WindAlan-sw/CRITIC_cross-efficiency_DEA/README.md

 1. Liu et al. (2022)'s [^2] combination of **maxmin secondary objective model** and **neutral cross-efficiency model**.
 2. A combination of **maxmin secondary objective model** and **CRITIC cross-efficiency model**.

+#### Maxmin DEA model
+Both methods utlize the maxmin secondary objective DEA model before applying the cross-efficiency approach.
+The coding has been prepared which can be run on Lingo software.
+It demadns **20 times** running of [self-evaluated three-level hierarchical DEA model](./) proposed by Kao (2015).
+You can find

+#### Liu et al's Neutral CE approach.

 [^1]: Kao, C. (2015).
 Efficiency measurement for hierarchical network systems.
 Omega, 51, pp.121–127. doi:10.1016/j.omega.2014.09.008.